Management Bulletin 15-04

 The purpose of this Management Bulletin is to provide a revised standardized child care and development funding priority setting process for Local Planning Councils (LPCs).
-LPCs are required to submit their local funding priorities to the California Department of Education’s (CDE) Early Education and Support Division (EESD) every year, on or before May 30.
+LPCs are required to submit their local funding priorities to the California Department of Education’s (CDE) Early Learning and Care Division (ELCD) every year, on or before May 30.
 This MB rescinds MB 09-05.

 California Education Code (EC) Section 8499.5 (a) through (d) requires the LPCs to review local State and Federal data and provide the CDE with an updated listing of their local child care and development funding priorities by May 30 every year.
 EC Section 8279.3 specifies that LPCs must identify local funding priorities for the distribution of any new state general child care and development and new preschool funding to promote equal access to child development services across the state.
 These priorities must be based on direct impact indicators of need.